iviecomarti/DANEELpath/README.md

-## 5.OPTIONAL: NVIDIA GPU support for Windows11 and Linux
+## 5.OPTIONAL: NVIDIA GPU for Windows11 and Linux

 We can take advantage of NVIDIA GPU acceleration for inference in DANEELpath.
-The U-Net fits in a 4BG VRAM GPU, so there is no need of huge investment.
+The U-Net fits in a 4GB VRAM GPU, so there is no need of huge investment.
 However to achieve this we need to do the setup for CUDA.

 ### 5.1 Download the NVIDIA drivers for you GPU